elbruno/wrk541-wip/docs/en/understanding-project.md

 - Try to run the project based on the suggestions of Copilot

-!!! tip "You'll need to have a terminal opened in your codespace and you'll need **uvicorn** to execute the FastAPI application."
+!!! tip "You'll need to have a terminal opened and you'll need **uvicorn** to execute the FastAPI application."

 !!! warning
     If you are getting the following error message "Error loading ASGI app.
 Could not import module (...)", make sure the path suggested by Copilot in its output is the correct file path of the app logic (main.py).

 - See all the possible endpoints and their requests types, by navigating to the swagger UI page, whose url is printed in the app startup output.

 !!! tip "Have a look to [weather.json](https://github.com/microsoft/aitour26-WRK541-real-world-code-migration-with-github-copilot-agent-mode/blob/main/src/python-app/webapp/weather.json) file to check the allowed parameters to test the endpoints."